Today (October 22, 2014): Review of Amanruya, understated luxury in Bodrum (Turkey).

 - Location: Google Maps

 - Address: Bülent Ecevit Cad.
 Demir Mevkii, Göltürkbükü – Bodrum, 48483 Muğla, Turkey

 - Tip: enjoy complimentary VIP amenities with Virtuoso

 The Aegean region of Turkey offer classical history and natural beauty in equal measure.
 This fabled coastline is where Homer’s heroes were born, where the ancient Greeks consulted their oracles and the Romans built magnificent temples to honour their gods.
 Everywhere are reminders of this glorious past, vying for attention with spectacular natural scenery including ancient pine forests and scalloped bays.
 One such bay on the Bodrum Peninsula is home to Amanruya, an über-luxurious resort.
-Named after the Sanskrit word for peace, ‘aman’, and the Turkish word for dream, Amanruya belongs to the portfolio of Aman Resorts, the number one of the world’s most exclusive hotel brands.
+Named after the Sanskrit word for peace, ‘aman’, and the Turkish word for dream, Amanruya belongs to the portfolio of Aman Resorts, the world’s most exclusive hotel brand.

 In this review (more info and photos below my Youtube clip and the slideshow):

 - Tips for future guests & save money